 No longer than 60 days after receiving final reports from the independent scholars, the committee should submit to the Trinity community, by means of a dedicated website and other means it might select, a request for input from the Trinity community on the case made by the petition, the work of the independent scholars, and any other relevant material.
 Tools such as GroupMind software can facilitate online input from our community.
-The time period for Trinity community input should be at least 60 days but should not begin or conclude while classes are not in session.
+The time period for Trinity community input should be at least 60 days and should begin or conclude while classes are in session.

-The committee can then request that the president submit the petition and accompanying materials to the Board of Trustees.
+The committee can then request that the president submit the petition and accompanying materials to the board.